Audiotree: Business model

 Audiotree typically shares revenue from sales of live session recordings with the artist, usually split 50:50.
 The company works mainly with musicians that are independent or on independent music labels.
 In 2020, the COVID-19 pandemic's limitations on public gatherings created problems for music venues, leading Audiotree to release merchandise online to help afford maintenance and other venue fees.

 Recording process

 In 2015–2016, Audiotree released a series of videos showing behind the scenes of how they record music and prepare video and lighting.
 The studio holds a wide variety of microphones, ranging from the AKG 460 or the Royer 122 for acoustic guitar recordings, to a Telefunken M-82 used on the bass drum.
-The company does on-the-spot sound mastering using IZotopes Ozone 9 mastering VST, and partnered with Antelope Audio for analog audio equipment in their control room.
+The company does on-the-spot sound mastering using iZotope Ozone 9, and partnered with Antelope Audio for analog audio equipment in their control room.

 In 2017 Audiotree started a new series named Far Out sessions, taking their work outside of the studio and recording live music sessions away from traditional music venues.